-A sample of bone is needed to diagnose bone cancer.
-This is because x-rays and bone scans can’t always show whether a tumour is non-cancerous or cancerous and, if it is cancerous, the exact type of bone cancer it is.
+A sample of bone is always needed to diagnose bone cancer.
+This is because x-rays and scans can’t always show whether or not a tumour is cancer.
+If it is cancer, the bone biopsy should show which type of bone cancer it is.

-A bone biopsy is a specialised test and should only be done by a radiologist or surgeon with specialist expertise in bone cancers.
+A bone biopsy is a specialised test.
+It should only be done by a radiologist or surgeon who’s an expert in bone cancers.
 There are two ways of taking a bone biopsy:

 Core needle biopsy

-In a core needle biopsy, the doctor uses a special needle to take a sample from the bone.
 Before the biopsy, the doctor will give you an injection of local anaesthetic into your skin and around your bone to numb it.
-They will then put the biopsy needle into the bone to take the sample.
+Then they will pass the biopsy needle through the skin into the bone to take the sample.
 They use a special needle to do this.
 They may take several samples.

 For most people, a core needle biopsy will show whether the lump is a cancer.
 However, sometimes it doesn’t provide enough cells to give a clear diagnosis.
-In this situation a surgical biopsy is needed.
+In this case, you will need a surgical biopsy.

-Once taken, the bone sample or samples are sent to a specialist doctor (pathologist).
-The pathologist can tell whether the tumour is a cancer or not by examining the cells from the bone samples under a microscope.
-If it is a cancer, your doctors may arrange for further tests on the sample to find out which type of bone cancer it is.
+The bone sample or samples are then sent to a specialist doctor (pathologist).
+The pathologist can tell whether the tumour is a cancer or not by examining cells from the sample under a microscope.
+If it is a cancer, your doctors may do further tests on the sample to find out which type of bone cancer it is.

 Waiting for test results